Cosys-Lab/Cosys-AirSim/docs/gpulidar.md

 This needs to be saved as 'materials.csv' in your documents folder where also your settings json file resides.

 ## Server side visualization for debugging
 By default, the lidar points are not drawn on the viewport.
-To enable the drawing of hit laser points on the viewport, please enable setting 'DrawDebugPoints' via settings json. *This is only for testing purposes and will affect the data slightly.
+To enable the drawing of hit laser points on the viewport, please enable setting 'DrawDebugPoints' via settings json.
+Note this does not work for Multirotor vehicles. *This is only for testing purposes and will affect the data slightly.
 It also needs to be disabled when using multiple Lidar sensors to avoid artifacts!!*

 e.g.:
 ```